 When it comes to asking customers and site visitors for feedback, there’s a wide range of free online survey tools at your disposal.
 These can support you in creating surveys, sending them to your target market, and analyzing your results at the end.
 But which application is the best for your needs?
 And what tools should you look out for?
-See our list of 5 prominent online survey tools.
+See our list of 5 prominent online survey tools.5 interesting online survey tools compared

 The internet is crucial for successful marketing for both companies and the self-employed.
 By optimizing your website and making it user-friendly, you will be more successful by encouraging customers to make a purchase that may lead to them becoming regular customers.
 An important online marketing tool, landing pages kill two birds with one stone: they connect advertisements and customer interaction with one another.
 They offer the ideal platform for bringing offers directly to users and persuading them to buy.
 However, some things have to be taken into account first before landing pages can obtain contacts and make a profit: